La Guajira is our best known route

 • Have a wayuu experience and visit a community.

-In Riohacha: We know Bona Vida, Laguna Salá, Casa Profunda.
+In Riohacha: We recommend Bona Vida, or Casa Lallemand Calle 4 No 9-79.
 A friend recommnded the Patio Bonito House.

-In Uribia: Hotel Jayasirain, we have not been there, the Tripadvisor says, “Only if you are desperate” and noted how loud is, but speaks about a good breakfast.
+In Uribia: Hotel Jayasirain.
+We have not been there and Tripadvisor says, “Only if you are desperate” and notes how loud it is, but apparently it has a good breakfast.

 Call us for a recommendation.